FabianHeinemann/Deep_learning_for_liver_NAS_and_fibrosis_scoring/README.md

 Output:
 * Thresholds to map continuous liver scores to discrete pathologist scores with minimized error (if fit_new_thresholds = True).
-* Output of various evaluation parameters (mean absolute error, weighted precision, weighted F1, Cohens Kappa) comparing ground truth (NAS and fibrosis score) with computeted result
+* Output of various evaluation parameters (mean absolute error, weighted precision, weighted F1, Cohens Kappa) comparing ground truth of NAS and fibrosis score with computeted result of NAS and fibrosis score

 ## Class activation maps: